-PM Modi reaches Japan for Quad Summit, bilateral meetings | NewsBytes
+PM Modi reaches Japan for Quad summit, bilateral meetings | NewsBytes

 在日インド人コミュニティは、さまざまな分野で革新的な貢献を続けると同時に、インド人としてのルーツを保ち続けてきました。在日インド人の皆様の温かな歓迎に感謝します。 pic.twitter.com/zCJHWzjHcV— Narendra Modi (@narendramodi) May 23, 2022

-On Monday, the US president will launch the Indo-Pacific Economic Framework (IPEF) aimed at binding regional countries more closely through common standards in areas including supply-chain resilience, clean energy, infrastructure, and digital trade.
-PM Modi will also have bilateral talks with Biden, where they will discuss the Ukraine crisis.
+On Monday, the US president will launch the Indo-Pacific Economic Framework (IPEF) aimed at binding regional countries more closely through common standards in areas including supply chain resilience, clean energy, infrastructure, and digital trade.
+PM Modi will also hold bilateral talks with Biden, where they will discuss the Ukraine crisis.
 He is also set to meet business leaders and the Indian community on Monday.

 PM Modi will also hold a bilateral meeting with Australian PM Albanese during which the "multifaceted cooperation between the two countries under the Comprehensive Strategic Partnership, and regional and global issues of mutual interest will be discussed."
 Notably, Albanese's center-left Labor Party ousted predecessor Scott Morrison's conservative coalition at Saturday's election.
 The coalition had been in power under three prime ministers for nine years.